Saucony Peregrine 7 Reviewed & Rated Review Facts

 Reviewers liked the more durable

-As was mentioned, there's really very little to pick on when it comes to the Saucony Peregrine 7.
+As was mentioned, there's really very little to pick on when it comes to the shoe.
 Comfort is no exception.
 Reviewers seemed to agree that this version of the Peregrine is the best yet.
 The roomier toe

-The Saucony Peregrine 7 comes in several colorful options for both men and women.
+The Saucony comes in several color options for both men and women.
 For men, there is an orange and red version (pictured above), a black and green, and a red and black option.
 For women, there is a blue and yellow version, red and black, and a teal option.
-One thing runners really appreciated about the Saucony Peregrine 7 is that the color options do a great job at masking any mud

 accumulation.
 The darker parts of the shoe match well with the color of mud and it helps to make the shoe appear less dirty.